 Exercise of the delegation

-The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this
+The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article.

-Article.

-The power to adopt delegated acts referred to in Article 30(4) shall be conferred on the Commission for an indeterminate period of time from 17 September 2014.
+The power to adopt delegated acts referred to in Article 5c(7), Article 24(6) and Article 30(4) shall be conferred on the Commission for an indeterminate period of time from 17 September 2014.

-The delegation of power referred to in Article 30(4) may be revoked at any time by the European Parliament or by the Council.
+The delegation of power referred to in Article 5c(7), Article 24(6) and Article 30(4) may be revoked at any time by the European Parliament or by the Council.
 A decision to revoke shall put an end to the delegation of the power specified in that decision.
 It shall take effect the day following the publication of the decision in the Official Journal of the European Union or at a later date specified therein.
 It shall not affect the validity of any delegated acts already in force.

 As soon as it adopts a delegated act, the Commission shall notify it simultaneously to the European Parliament and to the Council.

-A delegated act adopted pursuant to Article 30(4) shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
+A delegated act adopted pursuant to Article 5c(7), Article 24(6) or Article 30(4) shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
 That period shall be extended by two months at the initiative of the European Parliament or of the Council.

 Article 48